-- How to deploy your stack behind the gateway server
+How to deploy behind a gateway server

 About deployment gateways